Robinlovelace/open-gat/README.md

 modularity in more detail, including outstanding support for geographic data in open source software.

-There are many ‘barriers to access’ prominent tools in the current landscape of transport planning.
+There are many barriers reducing access to prominent tools in the current landscape of transport planning.
 Proprietary tools are expensive (costing up to hundreds of dollars for a single license), ensuring that only a small fraction of transport planners, let alone the public, has access to them.
 Many proprietary tools are tied to a particular Windows,